 In the previous section, we covered how you can check a broker’s spread.
 This is a major factor to consider when choosing a low spread broker.
 However, that is not the only factor you should look into.
 In this section, we cover the other important factors.

 Regulation: Low spreads do not guarantee safety.
 Trading with a regulated broker only guarantees that.
 After confirming a forex broker has low spreads, you have to confirm if your funds are safe with them.
 This is done by verifying if your broker is regulated with ASIC.
 Here is how you can go about this using pepperstone as an example.

-1) Check your broker’s regulation at the footnote of their website.
+1) Check your broker’s regulation in the footnote of their website.
 Pay attention to the company name and AFSL number.

 From the image, you can see that the company name is Pepperstone Group Limited with license number 414530.
-We need these details to correlate with the one on ASIC’s website.
+We need these details to correlate with the ones on ASIC’s website.